 Learn more about how programs connect and hear from students who’ve combined multiple Rustic Pathways trips to maximize their summer and create the perfect travel experience.

 If you would like to change to a different program after you have signed up, simply fill out a revision request.
-Revisions incur a $100 fee up until 30 days before your trip.
-Revisions incur a $200 fee if less than 30 days before your trip.
-If you enrolled through a special promotions, please see your specific program rules.
+Revisions incur a $100 fee on the program cost.
+If you enrolled through a special promotion, please see your specific program rules.

 Please review our Travel Guarantee for the latest options for changing or canceling travel plans.

-Trip Assure Travel Protection Plan: Helps protect your student’s health, their belongings, and your investment during travel.
-Price based on length of travel.
+Travel Insurance: Helps protect your student’s health, their belongings, and your investment during travel.
+Price is based on the length of travel.
 See info here.

 Transportation / Special Arrangements Fee: $150 or more each way – For students who arrange their own airfare, if students do not arrive or depart within the designated time frame, a fee of $150 each way will be assessed.

-Trip Change Fee: $100 for revisions when requested after issuance of your original invoice; $200 for revisions when the request is received less than 30 days prior to the departure date.
+Trip Change Fee: $100 for revisions when requested after issuance of your original invoice.
+Airfare fees related to a Trip Change are subject to the information below:

 Late Payment Fee: $50 for every payment that is past due